MicrosoftDocs/power-platform/power-platform/well-architected/security/tradeoffs.md

 ---
-title: Security tradeoffs
+title: Security tradeoffs for Power Platform workloads.
-description: Learn about the Security tradeoffs with other pillars.
+description: Learn about the Security tradeoffs you might encounter when optimizing for the other Power Platform Well-Architected pillars.
 author: robstand
 ms.author: rstand
 ms.reviewer: jhaskett-msft